 - ISA Server and Forefront Threat Management Gateway (TMG) migration

 All services can be performed on-site or remotely.
-If you are interested in obtaining my services, drop me a note at email@example.com for more details.
+If you are interested in obtaining my services, fill out the form below and I’ll contact you.

 Posted by Richard M. Hicks on July 20, 2015

 I’m excited to announce that I’ll once again be participating in this year’s TechMentor conference in Redmond, WA!
 The event takes place August 3-7, 2015 and will be held on the Microsoft campus in building 33.
 This is a great event at an incredible venue!
 I’ll be delivering a 3 hour Windows Server 2012 R2 DirectAccess deep drive technical training session on Thursday, August 6.
 The conference covers a wide range of topics from many noted industry experts like Don Jones, Greg Shields, Jeff Hicks, Orin Thomas, and many more.
 Don’t miss out.
 Register today and use priority code TMRSK05 to save $500!